Lyric Opera of Chicago: Patrick G. and Shirley W. Ryan Opera Center

 Approximately a dozen young singers are selected from the near 400 who audition annually, and they are in residence for twelve months.
 Over the course of the year they receive advanced instruction in numerous aspects of operatic performance, including voice lessons and coachings, language and acting training, and master classes with some of opera's most renowned artists.
 The singers gain valuable performing experience by participating in recitals and concerts at many Chicago-area venues.
 During Lyric's mainstage season, they perform and understudy roles at all levels.
 The singers work with the world's greatest opera singers, conductors, and directors, thus advancing the young artists’ professionalism.
 In 2005, author William Murray wrote a book about a year in the life of an entering class at the Ryan Opera Center.

-The first director of the Ryan Opera Center during its beginning years from 1974-1981, when it was renamed the Lyric Opera Center Center, and continuing until 1991, when he retired, was Lee Schaenen.
+The first director of the Ryan Opera Center during its beginning years from 1974-1981, when it was renamed the Lyric Opera Center for American Artists, and continuing until 1991, when he retired, was Lee Schaenen.
 Andrew Földi succeeded him as director of the Ryan Opera Center from 1991 to 1995.
 He was succeeded by Richard Pearlman, who was director of the program from 1995 until his death in 2006.
 Renowned soprano Gianna Rolandi, who had been the Ryan Opera Center's director of vocal studies and principal instructor since 2002, was appointed director of the program in 2006.
 The program is now administered by Dan Novak, director; Craig Terry, music director; Julia Faulkner, director of vocal studies, and Renée Fleming, advisor.